aarshkshah1992/Parallel-Fold-Map/README.md

 http://eed3si9n.com/herding-cats/using-monoids-to-fold.html

-A foldMap is simply a map followed by a fold.
-In order to do a parallel foldMap, we first divide the Foldable into chunks equal to the number of cores on the machine.
-The idea of chunking a type is represented by the Chunkable type class.
-We then execute foldMap on each chunk in parallel across the cores using Futures.
-If a single Future fails, we accumulate errors across all futures.
-If all Futures are successful, we fold over the values returned by each Future to arrive at our output I wrote a blog post explaining how error accumulation from a collection of Futures works:
+To execute a parallel foldMap, we first divide the Foldable into chunks equal to the number of cores on the machine using the Chunkable type class.
+We then execute foldMap on each chunk in parallel using Futures and the Implicit global Execution Context.
+If atlease one Future fails, we accumulate errors across all Futures.
+If all Futures are successful, we fold over the values returned by each Future to arrive at our output.
+I wrote a blog post explaining how error accumulation from a collection of Futures works:

 https://medium.com/musings-on-functional-programming/error-accumulation-with-collection-of-futures-82fb4da47466

 Thus, parallelFoldMap returns either a List of errors or the result.
-This is encoded by the Either[List[Throwable], B] where B is the result type.
 ```
 trait Foldable[F[_]] {
 ...